 This brilliant masterpiece uses the same structure as the Canterbury Tales and yet retains all the awesomeness of a thrilling sci-fi novel.
 Happening in a world called Hyperion, beyond the law of the Hegemony of Man, there waits a creature known as 'Shrike' that is worshiped by some, feared by others and passionately hated by the rest.
 Within the valley of Time Tombs, Shrike awaits them all.

-On the eve of Armageddon seven pilgrims set off to solve the riddle that is their lives on a voyage to Hyperion.
+On the eve of Armageddon, seven pilgrims set off to solve the riddle that is their lives on a voyage to Hyperion.
 Each is desperate and hopeful in the grips of their secrets, and one of them just might have the fate of humanity in his hands.
-The first volume in a remarkable series Hyperion fills the reader with awe and wonder taking him along on an odyssey of excitement and invention.
+The first volume in a remarkable space opera book series, Hyperion fills the reader with awe and wonder taking him along on an odyssey of excitement and invention.

 Leviathan Wakes by James S.A.
 Corey